Ceramic heater: Heating principle

 PTC ceramic material is semi-conductive and when voltage is applied to it, the power decreases quickly as it reaches a certain temperature according to the particular composition of the ceramic.
-The ceramic elements are in contact with aluminium fins, thereby heating the fins up.
-A fan blowing across the fins heats the air.
+The ceramic elements are in contact with aluminium fins, thereby heating the fins.
+A fan blows air across the fins, cooling the fins as they heat the air.

 Differences from other electric heaters

 Electric heating elements made of resistance wire also have a positive temperature coefficient of resistivity, but do not increase their resistance enough to be self-regulating; they are typically used with the wires red-hot.
 The ceramic, on the other hand, increases its resistance sharply at the Curie temperatures of the crystalline components, typically 120 degrees Celsius, and remains below 200 degrees Celsius, providing a significant safety advantage.
-Ceramic heaters also have thermostats which switch power to the PTC array on and off in response to the temperature of the room, like other types of heater.
+Like other types of heater, ceramic heaters additionally have thermostats which switch power to the PTC array on and off in response to the temperature of the room.